justRishi/CleaningDataWeek4/README.md

 ##Description:
 Running the function run_analysis results in averages of all the means and std of all the measurements by activity and subject  (grouped by activity and subject).

+See codebook.txt for all the modifications done on the original datasets and the resulting columns.

 Based on the data sets of uci:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones